 The series follows Akira Fudo, a young man who’s described as being overly sensitive, often crying when provoked or upset.
 That all changes when Akira reunites with his childhood friend, Ryo Asuka.
-Ryo informs Akira that demons are real, and that he’s attempting to prove their existence to the world.
+Ryo informs Akira that demons are real and that he’s attempting to prove their existence to the world.
 After agreeing to help his friend, the two set off to summon a demon.
 But things go horribly wrong and Akira ends up becoming possessed by the hellish creature.
 Fortunately, Akira’s strong will prevents him from being completely possessed, and thus he becomes the titular Devilman.

 If the above description sounds chaotic, that’s nothing compared to the rest of the series.
 The plot becomes absolutely crazy, and the finale won’t disappoint.
 I won’t spoil anything for you here, but just know that Devilman Crybaby is hyper-violent and intended for mature audiences only.

-6. Mobile Suit Gundam UC
+5. Mobile Suit Gundam UC

 If you’re an anime fan, you most certainly recognize the name Mobile Suit Gundam.
-This immensely popular anime series has lead to so many spin-off shows, movies, and manga series that it’s notoriously difficult to keep track of the series timeline.
+This immensely popular anime series has led to so many spin-off shows, movies, and manga series that it’s notoriously difficult to keep track of the series timeline.
 While some of the arcs in the long-running series are best left forgotten (I’m looking at you Mobile Suit Gundam: Seed), Mobile Suit Gundam UC is far from one of them.

 This series originally aired in Japan on the Playstation Network back in 2010.
 The show’s original run featured 7 50-60 minute episodes.
 However, due to Mobile Suit Gundam UC’s massive popularity, it was shortly released in English on Cartoon Network’s Toonami TV show.
 However, due to the formatting of Toonami at the time, the show had to be broken up into 22 episodes, each roughly 15-20 minutes in length.
 But now thanks to Netflix, you can enjoy the full show the way it was meant to be watched.
 The highly acclaimed, 7-part series Mobile Suit Gundam UC is now available to stream in English.